The story of Precision Pallets

 Oldham Business Awards Finalist 2019

-2017 - International Customers
+International Customers

-2017-18 - We are delighted to be working with several International Organisations, manufacturing products for customers in France, Spain, South America and Canada.
+We are delighted to be working with several International Organisations, manufacturing products for customers in France, Spain, South America and Canada.

 HR Employment Law Best Practice Award

-Gold Star Excellence Award Awarded by Avensure for HR Employment Law Best Practice in the workplace.
+Received a Gold Star Excellence Award Awarded by Avensure for HR Employment Law Best Practice in the workplace.

-Winner of start-up business of the year 2015 (OTC)
+Winner of Start -up Business of the year 2015 (OTC)

 Federation of Small Business Member